About the Consolidated Forensic Laboratory (CFL)

 The Consolidated Forensic Laboratory (CFL) is a cutting-edge, award winning science facility designed to provide the District of Columbia with critical public safety and health science infrastructure.
 Co-locating the Department of Forensic Sciences (DFS) and the Office of the Chief Medical Examiner (OCME), the CFL provides advanced laboratory and work facilities designed for the safety of the analysts and the public.

-The CFL is rated Leadership in Energy and Environmental Design (LEED) Gold.
+The CFL is rated Leadership in Energy and Environmental Design (LEED) Platinum, the highest designation.
 Close to public transit and shared fleet vehicles, the CFL also has these energy-efficient features:

 - A 30,000 square foot green roof with vegetation and a hard runoff reclamation cistern could reclaim up to 2 million gallons of rainwater per year,